KeigoAlexTanaka/node-express-routes-lesson/README.md

 Catch up in `quotes-begin`.
 - Within `quotes-begin`, run `npm install` to install the dependencies.
-- In `server.js`, add a route for GETting `/quotes` that sends back the data in `./db/quotes-info.js`.
+- In `server.js`, add a route for GETting `/quotes` that sends back the data in `./db/quotes-data.js`.
+- Also, what file we included to ignore node_modules and not push it to gitHub?
+Don't forget to include it ;)

 # Params